googleinterns/step236-2020/functions/README.md

 with your credentials.
-The easiest way (if you are using personal Google account) to do it is going here: https://developers.google.com/gmail/api/quickstart/js and clicking a button "Allow gMail API".
+The easiest way (if you are using personal Google account) to do it is going here: https://developers.google.com/gmail/api/quickstart/js and clicking a button "Enable the Gmail API".
 The process will start and browser will automatically download a **credentials.json** file.
 The first time you invoke one of your cloud functions, you will be guided on setting up the APIs -- in this app case, you will be prompted